iamdcj/javascripts/core/statements/control-flow/if-else/README.md

 # if...else

-The `if` statement provides a control structure which will execute a particular statement/set of statements based on the given conditions.
+The `if` statement provides a control structure which will execute a particular statement/set of statements based on the given conditions; anything that does something based on a condition is referred to as a conditional.

 `if this -> do that`